hepip/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 2. Include an exploratory visualization of the dataset and identify where the code is in your code file.

-The code for this step is contained in the third code cell of the IPython notebook.
+The code for this step is contained in the third, fourth, fifth and sixth code cell of the IPython notebook.

 Here is an exploratory visualization of the data set.
 Below are the two histograms for the training and the test data.
 As seen in the plots, there is a lot of differences in count for images for each of the 43 classes.